Community Nurse Specialist Practitioner (NMC 2022) (Level 7)

 Additional Training Hub Support

-• Training and Resources; Visit our GPN webpage for more information on Nursing in Primary Care; plus training, support and resources for qualified professionals (some training is available for trainees)
+• Plus, visit our GPN webpage for more information on Nursing in Primary Care, training, support and resources for qualified professionals (some training is available for trainees).

 • Clinical CPD opportunities will also be available via Locality Training Hub.